Ronnie Brown

 What Is Wire Mesh Stamping?

-Wire mesh stamping is the process of punching a custom shape out of a piece or roll of mesh.
-It involves placing a specific mesh speciation into a special pressing machine, and a custom die is pressed through the mesh, leaving you with a mesh piece with the desired shape.
+Wire mesh stamping is the process of punching a custom shape out of a piece or roll of woven wire mesh.
+It involves placing a specific mesh speciation into a special pressing machine that presses a custom die through the mesh, leaving you with a mesh piece of a desired shape.

 When Can Wire Mesh Be Stamped?